betaglot/plantabeta/docs/dev/DesignedForYou.md

 🟠<move>Move </move>: The movements and tools you use to plant trees.
 For example: slamming your spade into the ground, ripping Marka, your clothing and your bags.

-🔻<via>Via </via>: The path taken by planters.
+🔻<via>Via </via>: The path taken by plantors.
 For example: your line in, backfilling, area planting, bouncing while partner planting and deadwalking

 💜<psike>Psike </psike>: Any phenonmena of your nervous system, includes emotion, thought, perception, awareness, attention and more.